23 Best Things to Do in Isla Mujeres Mexico in 2025

 This wide, stretch of white sand beaches is dotted with bars that offer up swings instead of chairs, perfect for kicking back with a margarita or cerveza in hand.

-You’ll likely be able to find a bar with swings just by walking down Playa Norte but some bars with swings include Bujo’s Beach Bar and Restaurant and the Mayan Beach Club.
+You’ll likely be able to find a bar with swings just by walking down Playa Norte but one bars with swings is the Mayan Beach Club.

 Swing away as you sip on your drink and take in the incredible surroundings!
 If you get hungry, most beach bars and Isla Mujeres restaurants also serve up traditional Mexican fare like tacos, quesadillas, and nachos.